COVID-19 IgM/IgG Rapid Test Kit

 - Positive results may be due to past or present infection with non-SARS-CoV-2 coronavirus strains, such as coronavirus HKU1, NL63, OC43, or 229E.

 No, the IgM/IgG rapid test does not require any other equipment.
 Aurora’s COVID-19 IgM/IgG Rapid Test Kit provides all the tools you need from sample collection to result reading.

 Yes, each test is packed separately in the box.
-Each test includes: COVID-19 IgM/IgG Rapid Test cassette, blood collection needle, sample dilution tube, dropper, and alcohol pad.
-Each box only contains one copy of product manual.
+Each test includes: COVID-19 IgM/IgG Rapid Test cassette, disposable pipet, and sample dilution buffer.
+Each box contains one copy of the product manual.

 COVID-19 IgM/IgG Rapid Test Kits are not intended for at home use.
 If you feel you need to be tested, please reach out to a local clinic or physician and ask them about offering this test